Prompt-Level Distillation: A Non-Parametric Alternative to Model Fine-Tuning for Efficient Reasoning: Introduction

 However, this accuracy gain incurs a latency penalty that is often prohibitive for real-time production environments.
 CoT maximizes performance by generating verbose reasoning traces, often hundreds of tokens long, which linearly increase inference latency and computational cost \cite{meincke2025decreasing}.
 In addition, human-like reasoning capabilities only emerges in language models with large number of parameters \cite{webb2023emergent} making it challenging to use smaller models out of the box.
 In high-throughput settings, this creates a sharp conflict: practitioners are forced to choose between high-accuracy models that utilize extensive test-time compute \cite{nye2021show} or efficient zero-shot inferences that sacrifice reasoning depth for speed \cite{brown2020language, pope2022efficiently}.

 The standard industry solution to this efficiency bottleneck is Knowledge Distillation (KD), where a smaller student model is fine-tuned to mimic the outputs of a larger teacher \cite{hinton2015distilling, hsieh2023distilling}.
 Recent approaches, such as Distilling Step-by-Step \cite{hsieh2023distilling} and Fine-tune-CoT \cite{ho2023large}, have successfully transferred reasoning capabilities to smaller architectures \cite{fu2023specializing, magister2023teaching}.
 Yet, traditional KD presents significant operational flaws for modern industry stacks.
 First, attempting to fine-tune smaller models purely on the text outputs of proprietary APIs has been shown to successfully imitate style, but broadly fails to transfer underlying reasoning capabilities \cite{gudibande2023false}.
 Second, it introduces maintenance debt; every time the teacher model improves or the domain logic shifts, the student must be retrained, requiring the management of diverse model artifacts \cite{gou2021knowledge}.
 Third, in practice, maintaining a fine-tuned model for every use-case is not scalable, since it directly impacts the resource allocation and maintenance cost.
-Finally, fine-tuning often requires thousands of curated examples to avoid catastrophic forgetting or hallucination, making it resource-intensive for agile teams \cite{luo2025empirical}.
+Furthermore, relying on complex external retrieval frameworks introduces its own set of paradigms and operational pitfalls \cite{shah2026taxonomy}.
+Finally, fine-tuning often requires thousands of curated examples to avoid catastrophic forgetting or hallucination, making it resource-intensive for agile teams \cite{luo2025empirical} and it's difficult collect huge data for Long-Tail Knowledge \cite{badhe2026long}.

 To address these limitations, we introduce Prompt-Level Distillation (PLD), a novel framework that uses a labeled training dataset to transfer the reasoning skills of a large teacher model into the system prompt of a smaller student model.
 This allows the student to achieve the accuracy of Chain-of-Thought reasoning with the speed of zero-shot inference, all without updating any model parameters.
 Unlike traditional distillation that compresses knowledge into weights, PLD transfers reasoning by compiling the Teacher's logic directly into the System Prompt.
 We extract the explicit decision rules from individual training examples and consolidate them into a unified, conflict-free instruction set.
 While this framework is broadly applicable, we specifically focus on reasoning-intensive classification tasks, where the model must navigate complex logical constraints to reach a verifiable decision.
 By externalizing the reasoning process into a structured prompt, PLD enables a Student model to execute complex logic zero-shot, bypassing the need for generating intermediate reasoning tokens at runtime.